Jim Harrison (artist and writer): Art career

 Pathway to a Southern Coast, Country Stores, American Christmas, The Passing: Perspective of Rural America, Jim Harrison Cookbook: Southern Cooking and Southern Stories, and Jim Harrison, His World Remembered.
-He is currently working on a book on the Palmetto Tree for the USC Press due to be released in 2012.
+He worked on a book on the Sabal palmetto for the University of South Carolina Press which was to be released in 2012.

+Death

 Jim Harrison was found dead in his office after suffering from a heart attack on June 18, 2016.

 Awards and honors

 Harrison was named by the Governor of Kentucky to the Honorable Order of Kentucky Colonels, having the park in Denmark named in his honor, and being named a Distinguished Adjunct Professor at the University of South Carolina Aiken.
-He has served on the boards of South Carolina National Bank and Security Federal Bank, on the board of Vorhees College and Denmark Technical College, and on the board of the Denmark Downtown Development Association.
+He served on the boards of South Carolina National Bank and Security Federal Bank, on the board of Vorhees College and Denmark Technical College, and on the board of the Denmark Downtown Development Association.
 Also, being a strong advocate for the mentally ill, he served on the board of the governor's legislative council for mental health and mental retardation.

 In 2008, he was honored by former South Carolina governor Mark Sanford with the Order of the Palmetto Award for his service as a citizen of the state.
 Also in June 2008, he was honored for his contributions to art and the State of South Carolina by the South Carolina House of Representatives.
 Citing Harrison as a "nationally and internationally acclaimed artist" and as "one of the Palmetto State's Chief Art Treasures", the resolution congratulated Harrison on his more than 38 years as a successful artist and on the occasion of his 20th anniversary of Jim Harrison Gallery in Denmark, SC.
 In May 2010, Harrison was awarded an Honorary Doctorate of Fine Arts by University of South Carolina president Dr. Harris Pastides.
-The honor was bestowed for his work as a professional artist, the prestige he had brought to the University and the State, and his contributions to charitable organizations.
+The honor was bestowed for Harrison's work as a professional artist, the prestige he had brought to the University and the state, and his contributions to charitable organizations.